ashpursglove/Ashs_MEP_Playground/README.md

 The "industry-standard" P&ID and hydraulics toolchain currently consists of:

 - **AutoCAD P&ID** — $2,000+/year, requires a network licence, ships with stencils that look like they were drawn during the Cold War.
-By a man with the shakes.
 - **Aveva Diagrams / E3D / PDMS** — costs roughly the same as a small car.
 Requires you to **install a database**.
 To draw a vessel.
 With a triangle on it.
 - **Hexagon SmartPlant P&ID** — sales process so abusive you basically have to file a Freedom of Information request to find out what it costs.
 - **AutoPLANT / OpenPlant / Bentley anything** — same shit, different acronym, different consultant invoice.